How to avoid machine learning pitfalls: a guide for academic researchers: How to report your results

 \subsection{Do look at your models}

 Trained models contain a lot of useful information.
 Unfortunately many authors just report the performance metrics of a trained model, without giving any insight into what it actually learnt.
 Remember that the aim of research is not to get a slightly higher accuracy than everyone else.
 Rather, it's to generate knowledge and understanding and share this with the research community.
 If you can do this, then you're much more likely to get a decent publication out of your work.
 So, do look inside your models and do try to understand how they reach a decision.
 For relatively simple models like decision trees, it can also be beneficial to provide visualisations of your models, and most libraries have functions that will do this for you.
-For complex models, like deep neural networks, consider using \textbf{explainable AI} (XAI) techniques to extract knowledge (surveyed in \cite{li2020survey} and \cite{angelov2021explainable}); they're unlikely to tell you exactly what the model is doing (see \nameref{dnn}), but they may give you some useful insights.
+For more complex models, there are a range of \textit{explainable AI} (XAI) techniques that can be used.
+Some of these are model-specific, and others are model-agnostic.
+Well-established examples of the latter are LIME and SHAP; both give insights into which features are important for a model.
+For CNNs and vision transformers, a common approach is to use \textbf{saliency maps}, which show the importance of different parts of an input image --- see Figure \ref{fig:salientanks} for an illustrative example.
+Grad-CAM is a popular technique for generating these, but there are plenty of other methods too.
+For non-vision transformers, a common approach is to visualise attention weights.
+See \cite{dwivedi2023explainable} for a survey of XAI techniques, and \cite{ali2023explainable} for a discussion of the limitations of current approaches.
+Whilst XAI techniques can give you useful insights into a model's behaviour, it's important to bear in mind that they are unlikely to tell you exactly what a model is doing.
+This is particularly the case for deep learning models (see \nameref{dnn}), whose complexity makes their behaviour inherently difficult to analyse.
+For complex models, ablation studies \cite{meyes2019ablation} can also be useful.
+This involves successively removing parts of the model to see what is important, and can result in a simpler model which is more amenable to analysis.